Cal Poly Biological Sciences offers two graduate degree programs at the Master's level.

 - Applicants to the regular MS program are strongly encouraged to contact prospective advisors.
 Admission to the regular MS program requires that an advisor agree to supervise an applicant.
 Faculty research interests can be found by browsing faculty profiles.

 Application to Cal Poly’s graduate program in Biological Sciences requires completion of the following steps at two different websites:

-- Apply to Cal Poly via CSUApply by Feb 1.
+- Apply to Cal Poly via Cal State Apply by Feb 1.
 Extensions beyond Feb 1 are not possible.

 - Arrange to send official transcripts from all colleges and universities attended and an official GRE General Exam score report to Cal Poly Admissions (code 4038).

 - On Cal State Apply, the following materials MUST be uploaded by the Feb 1 application deadline (Note: If there is no designated location to upload any of these documents, please upload them to the “Additional Transcripts” field)

 - Unofficial transcripts (be sure to submit official transcripts to Admissions as described above)

 - Unofficial GRE General Exam score report (be sure to submit official score report to Admissions as described above)